Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 I was blown away by this hidden pocket of beauty, particularly when we visited in the fall.

-The hike is an 8.6-mile out-and-back trail that is rated difficult.
+The hike is an 8.6-mile out-and-back trail that has been rated difficult.
 However, I would recommend only completing a portion of the trail.

-We only followed along the river for 1.5 miles before turning back and were still able to get our fill of the beauty.
+We only followed along the river for 1.5 miles before turning back, and we were still able to get our fill of the beauty.

 The trail starts out crossing a dry riverbed and then follows through the forest.
 There is a good chance you may even come across some cattle grazing here.